“I hope I’m going to survive as a musician”.

 Interview with Theo Hillborg by Gabriella Dogaru, Gy2

-Theo Hillborg plays the saxophone and graduated from The Junior Academy (Lilla Akademiens Musikgymnasium) last spring.
+Theo Hillborg plays the saxophone and graduated last spring.
 This fall he’s started studying at the Royal Academy of Music in London.
 I asked him about the differences between studying in Stockholm versus London.

 Hillborg: The biggest difference is that I live alone.
 I live in student housing and I will have a roommate, but he hasn’t come yet.
 My apartment is five minutes (walking distance) away from school and I haven’t been outside this area at all.
-When it comes to the education, it’s almost the same thing as at the Junior Academy: more music and less of other subjects (for instance history and so on).
+When it comes to the education, it’s almost the same thing: more music and less of other subjects (for instance history and so on).
 I’m studying for instance Aural skills, Analytical skills, Music History, Conducting and Orchestra here.

-Dogaru: How come you started studying at The Junior Academy?
+Dogaru: How come you started studying in Stockholm?

 Hillborg: My parents forced me to go there when I was six.
 I don’t remember quite clearly, but I don’t think I even wanted to.
 I didn’t know what it was all about, but my parents said it was a good school.
 Now I’m glad I went there.
 My teacher was Kristin Uglar.
 I studied with her from preschool through my last year of high school.
 It was a long time, but it was also a very good time.